Human Activity Recognition in an Open World: Background and Related Work

-OWL~\cite{boult_learning_2019,langley_open-world_2020,geng_recent_2021} is an example of learning-based classification or recognition with novelty in mind.
+OWL~\shortcite{boult_learning_2019,langley_open-world_2020,geng_recent_2021} is an example of learning-based classification or recognition with novelty in mind.
 OWL is the natural extension of novelty detection where new classes are learned alongside the known classes.
-Recent work has proposed a practical OWL protocol for image classification~\cite{dhamija_self-supervised_2021} as an extension of Incremental Classifier and Representation Learning~\cite{rebuffi_icarl_2017}, but no OWL protocol, benchmark dataset, or model exist for HAR.
-In this paper we extend OWL to HAR, a more visually complicated problem than static image classification.
-Our work contains multiple key differences from this prior work.
-The protocol we introduce below measures performance using a confusion matrix per time-step, which captures all the information for a single time-step between the predictor's nominal output as the maximally likely activity class.
-Dhamija \etal~only observe accuracy.
-In Section~\ref{sec:exps} we demonstrate why observing only accuracy as the single point-estimate measure of performance at a time-step is insufficient.
-Furthermore, Dhamija \etal~only observe classification performance for known classes alone, known classes with a catch-all unknown class for others, and binary classification of novelty detection.
-Our protocol encourages looking at not only novelty detection, but also novelty recognition, which is the assessment of the predicted unknown class-clusters to define new classes that can be considered known information going forward.
-Incremental OWL is inherently a semi-supervised task and it is important to evaluate the quality of recognized unknown classes.
-Kinetics has been typically assessed using top-5 accuracy.
-Given this, our approach considers the top-$k$ ordered confusion matrices in which one may obtain the top-$k$ accuracy, along with the top-1 confusion matrix and its measures derived from it, as we do throughout this paper.
+Recent work has proposed a practical OWL protocol for image classification~\shortcite{dhamija_self-supervised_2021} as an extension of Incremental Classifier and Representation Learning~\shortcite{rebuffi_icarl_2017}, but no OWL protocol, benchmark dataset, or model exist for HAR at the time of writing.
+In this paper we apply OWL to HAR, a more visually complicated problem than static image classification.
+Our work has multiple key differences to this prior work, including a substantially more complete performance analysis of the different classification tasks over time, including the predictor's novelty reaction time.
+Our protocol records each confusion matrix and its derived measures twice per increment, while theirs only records the cumulative classification accuracy of the known classes alone, known classes with a catch-all unknown class, and binary classification of novelty detection.
+Section~\ref{sec:eval} addresses the nuance in the confusion matrix's derivative measures and what information is lost when collapsing or removing subsets of labels.
+The confusion matrix captures all classification information over a period of time, ignoring the order of samples.
+We measure the predictor's novelty reaction time to capture this time-series performance.
+We also incorporated the budgeted $b\%$ feedback into the protocol and assessed performance given varying feedback budgets.
+Partial feedback $0\% < b < 100\%$ results in another subtask for the predictor to prioritize for which samples it requests feedback.